weilonge/fathom/README.md

 #### `typeIn`(*type*, *[type, ...]*)
 Constrain this rule to emit 1 of a set of given types.
 This overrides any previous call to `typeIn`.
 Pass no args to lift a previous `typeIn` constraint, as you might do when basing a LHS on a common value to factor out repetition.

-`typeIn` is mostly a hint for the query planner when you're emitting types dynamically from `func` calls—in fact, an error will be raised if `func` is used without a `typeIn` or `type` to constrain it—but it also checks conformance at runtime to ensure validity.
+`typeIn` is mostly a hint for the query planner when you're emitting types dynamically from `props` calls—in fact, an error will be raised if `props` is used without a `typeIn` or `type` to constrain it—but it also checks conformance at runtime to ensure validity.

 ### Clustering